Pathé: Distribution

-Current

 France

 In its home country France, Pathé self-distributes its films through Pathé Films, formerly called AMLF (Agence méditerranéenne de location de films) from 1972 to 1998.

-Former

 United Kingdom

 In August 1992, Pathé's then-parent company Chargeurs purchased Guild Entertainment from Wembley PLC, becoming Pathé's de facto UK distributor.
 Initially, PolyGram Video distributed Guild's VHS releases until March 1995, when Chargeurs formed a UK rental joint-venture with 20th Century Fox Home Entertainment, who became Guild/Pathé's home video distributor, the rental joint-venture would be named Fox Guild Home Entertainment.

 After the Chargeurs demerger in 1996, Pathé began retiring the Guild brand, initially rebranding the theatrical arm as Guild Pathé Cinema and eventually in June 1997, as Pathé Distribution after securing a deal to produce films in the country.
 The home video division followed suit toward the end of the year, rebranding under the Pathé name, the video rental division Fox Guild Home Entertainment would be renamed Fox Pathé Home Entertainment the following year.
 Despite this, Guild Home Video remained as an in-name-only dormant business of Pathé until folding on 17 December 2019.

 On 12 March 2009, Pathé announced that they would close their UK/Ireland theatrical distribution unit and form a new partnership with Warner Bros.
 Pictures to handle the theatrical distribution of their titles in the UK, following a handful of films that flopped at the box office.
 The move was made so Pathé could focus more on the development and production of its own titles instead of acquisitions.
 The partnership would allow the two companies working together to identify co-production opportunities.
 Pathé would remain as an international sales agent for films, while 20th Century Fox Home Entertainment would remain as the distributor for home video.
 Select film acquisitions that were planned to be distributed by Pathé, such as Chatroom and Dead Man Running, were sold to Revolver Entertainment.

 On 1 February 2011, it was announced that 20th Century Fox would take over as Pathé's theatrical distributor.
 Pathé UK's co-CEO Francois Ivernel deemed it easier for one company to handle the licensing process for both theatrical and home video.